publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–1.md

 [Pub.
 L. 92–603, title II, § 222(a)][/us/pl/92/603/s222/a], Oct.
 30, 1972, [86 Stat.
 1390][/us/stat/86/1390], as amended by [Pub.
 L. 97–35, title XXI, § 2193(e)][/us/pl/97/35/s2193/e], Aug.
 13, 1981, [95 Stat.
 828][/us/stat/95/828], provided that:

->     “(1) The Secretary of Health, Education, and Welfare \[now Health and Human Services\], directly or through contracts with, or grants to, public or private agencies or organizations, shall develop and carry out experiments and demonstration projects designed to determine the relative advantages and disadvantages of various alternative methods of making payment on a prospective basis to hospitals, skilled nursing facilities, and other providers of services for care and services provided by them under title XVIII of the Social Security Act \[this subchapter\] and under State plans approved under title XIX of such Act \[subchapter XIX of this chapter\], including alternative methods for classifying providers, for establishing prospective rates of payment, and for implementing on a gradual, selective, or other basis the establishment of a prospective payment system, in order to stimulate such providers through positive (or negative) financial incentives to use their facilities and personnel more efficiently and thereby to reduce the total costs of the health programs involved without adversely affecting the quality of services by containing or lowering the rate of increase in provider costs that has been and is being experienced under the existing system of retroactive cost reimbursement.
+>     “(1) The Secretary of Health, Education, and Welfare \[now Health and Human Services\], directly or through contracts with, or grants to, public or private agencies or organizations, shall develop and carry out experiments and demonstration projects designed to determine the relative advantages and disadvantages of various alternative methods of making payment on a prospective basis to hospitals, skilled nursing facilities, and other providers of services for care and services provided by them under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] and under State plans approved under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], including alternative methods for classifying providers, for establishing prospective rates of payment, and for implementing on a gradual, selective, or other basis the establishment of a prospective payment system, in order to stimulate such providers through positive (or negative) financial incentives to use their facilities and personnel more efficiently and thereby to reduce the total costs of the health programs involved without adversely affecting the quality of services by containing or lowering the rate of increase in provider costs that has been and is being experienced under the existing system of retroactive cost reimbursement.

 >     “(2) The experiments and demonstration projects developed under paragraph (1) shall be of sufficient scope and shall be carried out on a wide enough scale to permit a thorough evaluation of the alternative methods of prospective payment under consideration while giving assurance that the results derived from the experiments and projects will obtain generally in the operation of the programs involved (without committing such programs to the adoption of any prospective payment system either locally or nationally).

->     “(3) In the case of any experiment or demonstration project under paragraph (1), the Secretary may waive compliance with the requirements of titles XVIII and XIX of the Social Security Act \[this subchapter and subchapter XIX of this chapter\] insofar as such requirements relate to methods of payment for services provided; and costs incurred in such experiment or project in excess of those which would otherwise be reimbursed or paid under such titles \[subchapters\] may be reimbursed or paid to the extent that such waiver applies to them (with such excess being borne by the Secretary).
+>     “(3) In the case of any experiment or demonstration project under paragraph (1), the Secretary may waive compliance with the requirements of titles XVIII and XIX of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1396 et seq.\] insofar as such requirements relate to methods of payment for services provided; and costs incurred in such experiment or project in excess of those which would otherwise be reimbursed or paid under such titles \[subchapters\] may be reimbursed or paid to the extent that such waiver applies to them (with such excess being borne by the Secretary).
 No experiment or demonstration project shall be developed or carried out under paragraph (1) until the Secretary obtains the advice and recommendations of specialists who are competent to evaluate the proposed experiment or project as to the soundness of its objectives, the possibilities of securing productive results, the adequacy of resources to conduct it, and its relationship to other similar experiments or projects already completed or in process; and no such experiment or project shall be actually placed in operation unless at least 30 days prior thereto a written report, prepared for purposes of notification and information only, containing a full and complete description thereof has been transmitted to the Committee on Ways and Means of the House of Representatives and to the Committee on Finance of the Senate.

->     “(4) Grants, payments under contracts, and other expenditures made for experiments and demonstration projects under this subsection shall be made in appropriate part from the Federal Hospital Insurance Trust Fund (established by section 1817 of the Social Security Act \[[section 1395i of this title][/us/usc/t42/s1395i]\]) and the Federal Supplementary Medical Insurance Trust Fund (established by section 1841 of the Social Security Act \[[section 1395t of this title][/us/usc/t42/s1395t]\]) and from funds appropriated under title XIX of such Act \[subchapter XIX of this chapter\].
+>     “(4) Grants, payments under contracts, and other expenditures made for experiments and demonstration projects under this subsection shall be made in appropriate part from the Federal Hospital Insurance Trust Fund (established by section 1817 of the Social Security Act \[[42 U.S.C.
+1395i][/us/usc/t42/s1395i]\]) and the Federal Supplementary Medical Insurance Trust Fund (established by section 1841 of the Social Security Act \[[42 U.S.C.
+1395t][/us/usc/t42/s1395t]\]) and from funds appropriated under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].
 Grants and payments under contracts may be made either in advance or by way of reimbursement, as may be determined by the Secretary, and shall be made in such installments and on such conditions as the Secretary finds necessary to carry out the purpose of this subsection.
 With respect to any such grant, payment, or other expenditure, the amount to be paid from each of such trust funds (and from funds appropriated under such title XIX) shall be determined by the Secretary, giving due regard to the purposes of the experiment or project involved.

 >     “(5) The Secretary shall submit to the Congress no later than July 1, 1974, a full report on the experiments and demonstration projects carried out under this subsection and on the experience of other programs with respect to prospective reimbursement together with any related data and materials which he may consider appropriate.
 Such report shall include detailed recommendations with respect to the specific methods which could be used in the full implementation of a system of prospective payment to providers of services under the programs involved.”